Tuesday December 18th 2012

 ‘Yeah, very, very, very.
 I would, we want a XXX on that.
 And very, yeah, that is very, because it is very sadistic.’

 And a reflection on The Bunny Game:

 ‘You have to be really perverted and sadistic to want to watch that voluntarily.
 Just gross.
 There was no purpose.
 An excuse for 1.5 hours of sadistic sexual violence.
 People do do this sort of thing but who wants to watch a film about it?’

 In all fairness to the report, it does acknowledge the lack of articulation and the abundance of contradictions in several of the participants’ responses.
 But it also goes on to recommend that:

 ‘…while the fundamentals of the BBFC’s present policy in relation to intervention at 18 on the grounds of sexual and sadistic violence are still key and in line with public expectations, the policy does not currently capture all issues and consequently may need to be reviewed to bring fully in line with public thinking.
 The research suggests that the BBFC sexual and sadistic violence policy should seek to ensure the right balancing act between key interrelating factors so as to prevent, as far as possible, the potential harm for members of the public in repeatedly watching films with sexual and sadistic violence.’

 The thing is: I could have told you back in April that putting a random cross-section of the general public in a room and forcing them to watch The Bunny Game would result in outrage, disgust and calls for moral reform.
-The same would be true if the participants had been made to read Chuck Palahniuk’s Haunted, view Andres Serrano’s Piss Christ, flick through Terry Richardson’s Terryworld or take in countless other perfectly legal works of art that happen to feature provocative subject matters.
+The same would be true if the participants had been made to read Chuck Palahniuk’s Haunted, or take a look at Andres Serrano’s Piss Christ, or absorb countless other perfectly legal works of art that happen to feature provocative subject matters.